jrfdy6/closetgptrenew/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. # Updated Sat Aug  9 20:29:53 EDT 2025